Starts at $0 + state fees and only takes 5-10 minutes

 Throughout this guide, we’ll provide you with step-by-step instructions and valuable insights on how to form an LLC for your dropshipping business.
 Whether you’re new to dropshipping or looking to formalize your existing operations, forming an LLC can be a crucial step toward building a successful and sustainable dropshipping business.

-LLCs are formal legal entities that are typically taxed similarly to sole proprietorships and general partnerships, in that the owners include any company profits or losses in their personal returns — the LLC itself does not owe income taxes.
+LLCs are formal legal entities that are typically taxed similarly to sole proprietorships and general partnership vs LLC, in that the owners include any company profits or losses in their personal returns — the LLC itself does not owe income taxes.
 An LLC may also elect to be taxed like a corporation, although this is not as common.There are similarities to corporations, too, especially when it comes to financial responsibilities.
 In an LLC, the owners (called “members” in an LLC) are not usually personally accountable for the financial status of the business (see members definition).
 This means that if someone sues your LLC, your personal assets are not at risk in most cases.
 For more information see our LLC definition page.

 The top reason to form an LLC for an Amazon dropshipping business is to gain access to the personal asset protection provided by this business structure.
 Whether you sell a large volume of products on Amazon or you’re just doing it as a part-time side gig, you need the limited liability protections that an LLC can provide.